Construction Project Management Services and Construction Books

 0 Comments

-Will your client contribute to your construction projects success, or to its failure?
+Will your client contribute to your construction project's success, or failure?

 But even when the client has chosen the most suitable project in the optimal location they have many responsibilities that they need to comply with to ensure the contractor can carry out the project works (some of these may be outlined within the contract documents).